 The Centre for Learning and Scholarship Skills (CLASS) is as a hub for scholarship and research in Christian higher education.
-In alignment with the mission, vision and values of Alphacrucis College (AC), the Centre’s mission is to equip educators and learners to excel in Christian higher education learning and teaching.
+In alignment with the mission, vision and values of Alphacrucis (AC) University College, the Centre’s mission is to equip educators and learners to excel in Christian higher education learning and teaching.
 CLASS features the three distinct functions of training, research, and development.

 The AC Research and Scholarship Framework is inspired by Ernest Boyer’s model (1990), whereby the research/teaching nexus can be profiled through active, peer-reviewed, publicly available, and continuously developed scholarship.
 It aligns with TEQSA’s Compliance Guide: Scholarship (2021), which states that scholarship encompasses two broad aspects, namely contributing to the advancement of knowledge or professional practice in one’s discipline and advancing knowledge or professional practice in a field.
 Scholarship is directly associated with informing teaching and learning, including disciplinary scholarship; and contributes to the design and delivery of courses of study.
 Multi-disciplinary scholarship is encouraged, providing there is a clear link to information teaching practice in the subject being taught.